moasko/next-deployer/README.md

 A comprehensive deployment solution for Next.js applications that automatically configures your VPS with all necessary tools and services.

+## About

+This repository contains a powerful deployment automation system for Next.js applications.
+It simplifies the process of deploying production-ready Next.js apps to any VPS by automatically installing and configuring all required components including Node.js, PM2, Nginx, and database clients.
+The system supports multiple databases (SQLite, MySQL, PostgreSQL), SSL/HTTPS, automated backups, health checks, and comes with full CI/CD pipeline support.

 ## Features

 - **Automatic Tool Installation**: Installs Node.js, PM2, Nginx, and database clients